jakub-sliva/examples/README.md

-# examples
-Examples of my code
+Dear visitor,

+Welcome on my folder with examples of code.

+Kind regards,
+Jakub Sliva